strangerstudios/pmpro-affiliates/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==

+= 0.4 =
+* BUG FIX: Fixed issue where recurring orders weren't tracked as affiliate sales even if you set an affiliate to get credit for renewals.
+* BUG FIX: No longer overriding the default character set when adding the DB tables on install.
+* ENHANCEMENT: Moved some links on the affiliates page in the dashboard to "row actions".
+* ENHANCEMENT: Added an !!ORDER_AMOUNT!! variable to use in the tracking code.
+* REFACTOR: Created functions to get options and settings, avoiding warnings in different versions of PHP.

 = .3.1 =
 * BUG/ENHANCEMENT: Updating the "Affiliates" submenu page to support PMPro v2.0+ Dashboard menu.